utk-eecs-crumpton-tas/cs102-handbook/docs/general/vim-cheatsheet.md

 - `shift + o` - Insert mode on a new line above the cursor
 - `c` - Same as `d` but also enters insert mode
 - `cc` - Delete a line and enter insert mode
+- `shift + c` - Delete from the cursor to the end of the line and enter insert mode
 - `escape` - exit insert mode

 ## Exiting